quant-php/quant.github.io/docs/packages/quant/core.md

  must be passed to `applyProperties`

 :::tip
-Argument inspection can be leveraged to the `AccessorGenerator` by applying `applyProperties()` to the return value of `func_get_args()`:
+Argument inspection can be leveraged to the `AccessorTrait` by applying `applyProperties()` to the return value of `func_get_args()`:

 ```php